 5. The MCPTT server 2 sends the notification to MCPTT server 1 of the primary MCPTT system to add the MCPTT user at MCPTT client 5 to on-going ad hoc group call.

-6. The MCPTT server 1 sends the ad hoc group call request to the MCPTT client 5.
+6a-6b.
+The MCPTT server 1 sends the ad hoc group call request to the MCPTT client 5 via MCPTT server 2.

 7. The MCPTT client 5 notifies the user about the incoming ad hoc group call.

-8. The MCPTT client 5 accepts the ad hoc group call request and sends the ad hoc group call response to the MCPTT server 1.
+8a-8b.
+The MCPTT client 5 accepts the ad hoc group call request and sends the ad hoc group call response to the MCPTT server 1 via MCPTT server 2.

 9. The on-going ad hoc group call is updated by adding MCPTT client 5 which meets the criteria specified by the MCPTT client 1.